thydel/packer-infra/debian-921-epi/README.md

 [packer/issues/2395]: https://github.com/hashicorp/packer/issues/2395 "github.com"

-Thus try to clone our base image using virtualbox instead of vmware
+Thus try to clone our base image using virtualbox instead of vmware.

+This require to change the `boot_command` of base template to add `biosdevname=0 net.ifnames=0` because the `vmware-iso` builder (using `vmplayer`) results in an image where first ethernet device has a different name than the one computed by `VBoxManage` used by `virtualbox-ovf` builder.

+This also require to add `import_flags: [ --ostype, Linux_64 ]` to
+avoid the imported image to hang after boot.